-Gather ’round the hearth, my good friends, for today we shall set off on a History Raid, where we will share stories about the Vikings.
+Gather ’round the hearth, Hall Companions, for today we shall set off on a History Raid, where we will share stories about the Vikings.
 But for now, we will restrain ourselves by first preparing for the journey that lies ahead of us, for there is much to cover and we must be ready of mind before we set out too far.
 Who were the Vikings?
 What were they really like?
 And what was their world?
 Grab a horn of ale or mead and take your place near the warmth of the fire, for the night is young and stories have yet to be sung!

 I can see that you are all very eager, and who could blame you?
 Anyone who has heard of the riches and glory found in the distant kingdoms of Frankland and England is restless until they too have had their chance to feed the raven and share in the fjord-flame!
 To fell foes and glean gold!
 Alas, how great a pleasure it would be to set off on our fjord-serpents without a moment’s more delay!
 Worry not, my friends, for our time will surely come.
 But how could we depart on our ships if we do not even know what a ‘Viking’ really was?